Born in '45: Production

 Regarded primarily as a documentary filmmaker, director Böttcher’s Born in ‘45 is the only narrative feature film in his oeuvre.

 Film critic Bernd Reinhardt notes that “Böttcher had always wanted to direct features and regarded his documentary work in German Democratic Republic at the beginning of his career as a visual education.”

 Born in ‘45 was suppressed before its release when German Democratic Republic “cultural apparatchiks” deemed it a misrepresentation of the East German working classes.
 With the fall of the GDR and the Honecker regime in 1990, the film received its world premiere at the 65th Berlin International Film Festival.

 Theme

-Böttcher offers a sympathetic portrayal of dissafected working-class youth at odds with the conformity demanded by post-Stalinist era officials in the GDR of the 1960s, “a tale of the yearning for a different life.”
+Böttcher offers a sympathetic portrayal of disaffected working-class youth at odds with the conformity demanded by post-Stalinist era officials in the GDR of the 1960s, “a tale of the yearning for a different life.”
 Film critic Bernd Reinhardt writes:

 Al’s character is provocative particularly for the party functionaries.
 It jars with the image of the ideal worker, always striving to fulfill work plans in ‘socialist competition’ and enthusiastically seeking to do even more after his working hours…Al is seen as "a deliberately detached, thoughtless and immature young man, who does his work but then spends his spare time unimaginatively and without any initiative..."